JoarGunnarsson/WaveEquation/README.md

 To use the wave equation solver, follow these steps:

-1. Open the MATLAB script in a MATLAB environment.
+1. Open the MATLAB script `WaveEquationNumerical.m` in a MATLAB environment.

 2. Adjust the parameters in the script to fit your specific problem:
    - `L_x`: Length of the domain in the x-direction.